devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step6.md

 ### Create Directory

 Creating Directory is same as  creating a Folder in your windows machine.
-You can create a directory using mkdir command
+You can create a directory using mkdir command.